arindamdawn-zz/tab-and-space/posts/30-days-of-python-5.md

 ## For Loops

-Loops allows to run a block of code multiple number of times.
+Loops allow to run a block of code multiple number of times.
 In Python, the basic form of loop is a `for` loop which can loop over an **iterable.**

 ```python
 for item in 'Python': # String is iterable